 All parties are now keen to have further discussions about more complicated variations of funding reform.

-Carol Homden referred to a long-standing action; to give a written update on public perception of adoption.
+Carol Homden referred to a long-standing action: to give a written update on public perception of adoption.
 It was agreed that it is not only the narrative amongst the sector that matters, but also media narrative.

-Regarding issues around education, Hugh mentioned the continued attainment gap between adopted children and other children.
+Regarding issues around education, Hugh Thornbery mentioned the continued attainment gap between adopted children and other children.
 It was also reported that The National Association of Virtual School Heads has formed as a charity.
-Finally, it was acknowledged that the amalgamation of all this will be difficult alongside the regionalisation programme, however the most recent Demo Project Group meeting on adoption support was very encouraging.
+It was reported that the most recent Demo Project Group meeting on adoption support was very encouraging – showing a significant increase in the level of sophistication with which professionals understand the challenges of this area of service delivery.

-The EAG wants to refresh its Terms of Reference and membership to engage people working on a more local level.
+The EAG wants to refresh its Terms of Reference and membership to engage people working on a more local level, and to engage more with RABs and the national ALB through the new ALB management service.

-They have discussed the changes that the service provided by CVAA will have, in its up and down with other groups and the ALB

-The Group discussed the importance of the FAL, which was supported by everyone in the group, including the adopter voice- stressed that there is not necessarily a great disagreement between professionals and adopters.
+The Group had discussed the Fair Access Limit, which was supported by everyone in the group, including adopters.
+This demonstrates agreement between professionals and adopters on this issue.

-The Board acknowledged the lack of health representatives on the EAG as well as on the ALB.
+The Board acknowledged the lack of health representatives on the EAG as well as on the ALB, and stressed the importance of continued engagement with children’s issues from health system representatives at national level.

-It was mentioned that this may reflect the fact that children’s issues are losing ground.
-Issues with health are mirrored in safeguarding and other problems with looked after children.

 Health issues of adopted children are not limited to mental health and emotional wellbeing, but also include physical health.

-Kevin Woods gave an update on the Minister’s views on the Adoption Support Fund.
-The asset budget is to go up to £28 million.
-The Fair Access Limit is going to remain at £5,000 as service providers have found it helpful, and the average spend per child is £4,000.
-However, Local authorities can apply for a special assessment of £2,500 for children with particularly difficult needs.
-The Minister has agreed that the future of ASF should be linked to the development of RAAs and that DFE should develop central parameters around the asset and that it should not be fully devolved.
-This will be tested out once some RAAs are live.
-DFE is hoping to give some PIF funding to RAAs to research this.
+Kevin Woods gave an update on decisions about the Adoption Support Fund.
+The ASF budget is to go up to £28 million.
+For 17-18 the Fair Access Limit is going to remain at £5,000 however in addition local authorities will be able to apply for funding of up to £2,500 for specialist assessments. .
+The Minister has agreed that the future of ASF should be linked to the development of RAAs but within a national framework and following testing in RAAs.

-It is important that schools understand that they must send the pupil premium transparently and on the right children, otherwise the funding will go.
-Kevin suggested that this will be part of the role of virtual school heads.

-ACTION: Alex Wylde to amend the data narrative- so that it does not just reflect data from LAs.
+ACTION: Alex Wylde to amend the data narrative to reflect the existence of variation across all parts of the system, not just between LAs.

-ACTION: Andrew Christie and Dave Hill to look into health representation on the ALB and its subgroups.
+ACTION: Andrew Christie and Dave Hill to consider ways of securing health service engagement with these important issues, and report back to the next meeting.

-SYSTEMS PERFORMACE UPDATE
+SYSTEMS PERFORMANCE UPDATE

-Kathryn Lewis gave an update on the most recent ALB data.
-This data pack contains data from July- September 16.
-There is noticeable quarterly variation in placement orders so we cannot draw too many conclusions from one quarte without knowledge of the wider context.
-The number of adoption orders; the data is showing a quite decrease from Q1-Q2.
+Kathryn Lewis gave an update on the most recent ALB data from July- September 16.